-Today, when I was browsing my files, I observed that for every folder, in its right-click context menu, there is an option to open it in a new window.
+Today, when I was browsing my files, I noticed that for every folder, its right-click context menu includes an option to open it in a new window.
 I have never used this option.
-Some of you may find it useful, while some of you may not.
+Some of you may find it useful, while others may not.

 Remove Open Folder in new window context menu option